Austracantha: Description

 Jewel spiders are sexually dimorphic.
 Females are about twice as large as males, reaching 7 to 12 mm in total length.
 Their carapace (upper part of cephalothorax) is squarish, usually around 2.7 to 3 mm long and 2.5 to 3 mm wide.

 Males are usually only around 3 to 5 mm.
 The carapace is slightly rectangular, usually around 2.1 mm long and 1.8 mm wide They are also less colourful than females; with predominantly dark reddish brown bodies.
 The spines are blunt and are much shorter than the spines of the females.
 Like all mature male spiders, they are relatively easy to identify because of their greatly enlarged pedipalps used in sperm transfer during mating.

 Jewel spiders exhibit colour polymorphism.
 They can be found in white, yellow, or red colour morphs.
-Jewel spiders found later in autumn (from March to April) are also sometimes melanistic, being entirely dark brown to black in coloration.
+Jewel spiders found later in autumn (from March to April) are also sometimes melanistic, being entirely dark brown to black in colouration.
 It is believed that the appearance of these colour morphs are triggered by environmental factors, rather than by genetics.
 For example, it has been speculated that the purpose of the melanistic colour morphs may be to facilitate better heat absorption during the colder months.